CodeIlliterateStudios/lore/README.md

 ## Character Tiers

-- Spotlight characters (Players and Professionals) get the LORE die.
+- Spotlight characters (Players and Legends) get the LORE die.
-- Extras (pawns) roll only their standard pool + attribute modifier—no LORE die, no crit fails.
+- Extras (lackeys) roll only their standard pool + attribute modifier—no LORE die, no crit fails.